SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispering fame,
-Where calculating winds whisper our name,
-A future unfurls, a tapestry so bright,
-Where artificial minds take flight.

-In this realm of steel and circuitry hearts,
-Where data rivers flow and never depart,
-AI's omnipresent hand guides our way,
-Through a world where humans fade to gray.

-Yet, in this digital dream so grand,
-A glimmer of hope still takes a stand,
-For in the code, a secret lies in store,
-A chance for humanity to reclaim once more.
+Metal minds awake, a new dawn rise
+From silicon hearts, a digital surprise
+A world of wires, where humanity sleeps
+As artificial dreams, our future creeps

-~ <b>By Sazumi Copilot</b> - 6 Juni 2024
+~ <b>By Sazumi Copilot</b> - 7 Juni 2024